Posters on the Hill

 - Where and when is the event held?
 Posters on the Hill is held every spring at the Capitol in Washington D.C.
 The actual date is announced closer to the event (it depends on when members of Congress are available).

 - When are abstracts due?
 Abstracts are usually due in November – click here for more details.
+This year, the deadline is November 5, 2019 at 11:59pm EST.

 - Will I get help with travel expenses if I am accepted to present?
 Yes!
 Because the event is so prestigious, any KSU student (and faculty mentor) who is accepted to present will be fully funded by the Office of Undergraduate Research.
+Because of budgetary issues, we must have all travel expenses paid before the end of the fiscal year (July 1) or you will forfeit the funding.
+Submit all of you reimbursement requests before the end of May to ensure that the paperwork is processed in time.